 Sage is a good meat preservative.
 It is rich in the naturally occurring antioxidant phenoxyethanol, and has been used as a meat preservative since Roman times.
 Indeed, the herb sage may well have been introduced into Lincolnshire by the Romans.

+Welbourne’s Bakery has been around since 1896 and makes the most famous plum bread in the region (with the sweetest slogan of often buttered – never bettered).
 According to the bakery they have only changed their recipe once in the past 118 years, and that is to replace the lard with vegetable fat so that vegetarians can enjoy it too.
-I am trying to track down the recipe, though I think it is kept under lock and key.
-People evidently travel for miles to pick up a loaf (and I don’t doubt it), so I might have some work to do to try and replicate the recipe.
+I have tried to track down the recipe, though I think it is kept under lock and key.
+People travel for miles to pick up a loaf.
+The recipe below is not Welbourne’s, I’ll admit.
+But delicious nonetheless.